S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 3 things, that's it.

 This first point is both a part of the simplicity of CSS and the foot-gun by which we can make our lives hard.
-It describes that CSS is largely a no boundary language, which makes it easy to use but also makes it easy to create a mess because there is no inherent organizing factor.
-And it is this that all subsequent CSS innovations have attempted to tame.
+It shows that CSS is largely a no boundary language, which makes it easy to use but also makes it easy to create a mess because there is no inherent organizing factor.
+And **it is this that all subsequent CSS innovations have attempted to tame**.

-The second is can be tricky across all the different devices and OSes, but there is tooling like PostCSS that eases this greatly.
+The second is less a factor, but things can be tricky across all the different devices and OSes.
+These days there is tooling like PostCSS that eases this greatly.

-The third is actually very easy to avoid.
+The third is actually very easy to work with; it is the domain specific language of CSS, and can be approached simply to begin with.

 ## The Taming of the void